SON00 - MODULAR ORIGAMI - THE SONOBE UNIT

 You will now have a securely locked, long, skinny diamond shape, or to be more accurate, a parallelogram.

-Keep the unit with its points at the left and right and with the smooth side facing the table for the explanation that follows:
+Keep the unit with its points at the left and right for the explanation that follows:

 Step 9